Preventing tooth decay

-Photo of a young man holding his jaw as if he has a toothache.
+The tooth decay process can be painless and occur over a long period of time.
 Decay can occur in any part of the tooth, even in exposed root surfaces or around and under existing fillings.
+Sometimes decay can only be detected by an x-ray, particularly in the early stages.

-Common causes of tooth decay
+Common causes of tooth decay include:

-• Not brushing your teeth properly.
+• not brushing your teeth properly

-• Not using a fluoride toothpaste.
+• not using a fluoride toothpaste

-• Not cleaning well between your teeth.
+• not cleaning well between your teeth

 • teeth which are often covered in food debris or plaque